List of Top Favorite Filipino Desserts: Part 2

 Ahh, this sweet delight is a favorite of a friend of mine.
 Why not, it’s totally simple to make and truly yummy!
 Maja is a mixture of coconut milk, cornstarch, sugar, and corn.
 Mix all the ingredients thoroughly to achieve creamy and delicious maja blanca.

 Judging from how they literally can’t get enough of it, biko is definitely one of the top favorite Filipino desserts.
-Biko is another rice cake dish made from sticky rice, brown sugar, and coconut milk.
+Biko is another rice cake recipe made from sticky rice, brown sugar, and coconut milk.
 The method is to cook the rice in the coconut milk until it’s soft and sticky enough.
 Biko is best served topped with latik.